capsidjs/capsid/README.md

 `capsid` is very different from lately popular frameworks like React or Vue.
 Those frameworks update DOM nodes based on markups written in their DSL (jsx or vue's markup). `capsid` takes very different approach for creating components.
 It never creates or updates DOM nodes automatically, but let the framework users do it. `capsid` just helps organizing the event handlers and the DOM nodes relationships.

 `capsid` recommends the use of [flux][] design pattern.
-In `capsid`, you don't need any framework or library to apply flux to your app.
+In `capsid`, you don't need any framework or library to apply flux pattern to your app.
 You can just use [@emits](https://github.com/capsidjs/capsid#emitseventname) and [@notifies](https://github.com/capsidjs/capsid#notifieseventselector) decorators for making unidirectional data flow among your components.

 # Features